Senior Research Associate

 MA (Oxon), MSc (Lond), PhD (Lond)

-Gareth studied Experimental Psychology at the University of Oxford and then worked in NHS clinical psychology services in neurological rehabilitation and early intervention for psychosis, followed by a year in San Francisco, USA working in HIV/AIDS research.
-After an MSc in Health Psychology at University College London, he completed a PhD in Health Psychology at the Institute of Psychiatry, King’s College London, awarded in 2010.
+Gareth studied Experimental Psychology at the University of Oxford, followed by roles in NHS clinical psychology services (in neurological rehabilitation and psychosis), and in HIV/AIDS research and counselling in San Francisco, USA.
+After an MSc in Health Psychology at University College London, he completed a PhD in Health Psychology at the Institute of Psychiatry, Psychology & Neuroscience, King’s College London, awarded in 2010.
 He joined the Behaviour and Health Research Unit in 2011.

 - The effects of communicating highly salient risk information (e.g., aversive visual images, genetic risks) on health behaviour, and underlying cognitive and emotional mechanisms;

 - The role of automatic or non-conscious processes in behaviour change, and interventions that capitalise on these processes;

 - Systematic reviews of interventions to change behaviour.